ankurguria/Machine-Learning-in-Finance/README.md

 ## Machine Learning in Finance

-This project was done during my Summer Internship'18, under the guidance of Dr. Kushal Kr.
-Shah at the Indian Institute of Science Education and Research, Bhopal.
+For this project, under the guidance of Dr. Kushal Kr.
+Shah at the Indian Institute of Science Education and Research, Bhopal, I wanted to apply Machine Learning algorithms on stock data to help traders increase their returns without doing any manual technical analysis.

 The very first problem was done as a starter to get an idea of structuring a complete Machine Learning project including data collection, data cleaning, making a prediction model and then

 Problems Attempted :
 * A classification problem : Classification of the NIFTY-50 companies sector-wise using their daily stock data.
 * Choosing the best financial indicators for a particular trading strategy to maximize returns.
 * Portfolio Optimization: Optimization of the fractions of the trader's capital to be invested in each of the stocks in the trader's watchlist for maximum profit.